apache/fury-site/docs/guide/rust/external-types.md

 published.
 Fory does not discard fields, synthesize hidden variant structs, or silently encode the type as EXT.

-## Manual serializers
+## Custom serializers

-Use a manual serializer for opaque types such as UUID or Jiff values:
+Use a custom serializer for opaque types such as UUID or Jiff values:

 ```rust
 use fory::{Error, ReadContext, Serializer, WriteContext};